 Congratulations to the following studentship recipients:

-Yiyang Chen (Heidi McBride’s lab), FRQS Master’s Award
+Yamashita Akihiro (Heidi McBride's lab), FRQS Doctoral award

 The Department of Anatomy and Cell Biology at McGill University offers unprecedented opportunities for the training of Master's, Doctoral, and Postdoctoral students and fellows in the application of cutting-edge technologies to molecular cell biology.
 In addition to the graduate training program in hypothesis-driven research carried out by leading investigators in the Department, there is also a new program in Human Systems Biology.
 This program provides training in the application of high throughput proteomics, genomics, and bioinformatics to the study of human and animal tissues.